lilyhill/haliene/src/preprocessor/plan.md

 Above steps are done and now we have a beautiful image with no dirt. (dirtless.jpg)

+## Crop
+Somewhere we need to do analysis only on circular region in the sample image (i.e. without the black area in sample that fills up space around microscope window)

+plan for that:
+1. threshold at 40 - ```_,thresh = cv2.threshold(gray,40,255,cv2.THRESH_BINARY)```
+2. convert it to rgb and inpaint the full image (because some sperm also become black)
+3. threshold again at much lower value than 40
+4. we have a mask that we have to use everywhere from then on.

 ## Next Plan

 1. Now we are going to apply cca to the dirtless image and form bounding boxes.